-2. Use your finger or a black stick to remove the right clutch block from the computer assembly.
+2. Use a black stick or finger to remove the right clutch block from the computer assembly.

 Replacement Note: Tilt the left end of the right clutch block into the rear panel first so that the clutch cap engages with the bottom case.
 Then make sure the screw holes are aligned properly before installing the screws.